Sichuan vs Szechuan: Understanding the Spelling Difference in Chinese Cuisine

 4. Experiment with Recipes

-Don’t be afraid to experiment!
+Don't be afraid to experiment!
 Try making classic dishes like Mapo Tofu or Kung Pao Chicken with Sichuan or Szechuan spices.
-You may discover new flavor combinations that suit your taste.
+Culinary experts at the International Association of Culinary Professionals recommend starting with 1/2 teaspoon of Sichuan peppercorns per serving for beginners.

 5. Store Properly